-Incident Commander Activates school's emergency response plan; assesses the threat; (person in charge) orders protective measures such as lockdown, evacuation or (person in enarge) shelter-in-place; notifies district authorities and provides situation updates; requests resources.
-Safety Responsible for safety and security of the site; stops operations Salety if conditions become unsafe.
-Public Information May be designated site spokesperson; cooperates with the 1 00110 11110111 district and other agencies on joint news releases; coordinates media briefings as necessary.
+Incident Commander Activates school's emergency response plan; assesses the threat; (person in charge) orders protective measures such as lockdown, evacuation or shelter-in-place; notifies district authorities and provides situation updates; requests resources.
+Safety Responsible for safety and security of the site; stops operations if conditions become unsafe.
+Public Information May be designated site spokesperson; cooperates with the district and other agencies on joint news releases; coordinates media briefings as necessary.
 Liaison Contact person for outside agencies; may represent school/district at city emergency operations center or at emergency responders' on-scene command post.
-Operations Chief Directs actions, i.e., lockdown, evacuation, site security, release • of students to parents/guardians, first aid or medical care, cleanup, control of utilities.
+Operations Chief Directs actions, i.e., lockdown, evacuation, site security, release of students to parents/guardians, first aid or medical care, cleanup, control of utilities.
 Medical Provides for first aid or other medical care; coordinates with emergency medical services personnel as necessary; activates school's first aid/CPR responders.
 Site Security/Facility Check Responsible for seeing that the school building and grounds are visually inspected and secured.
-Student Release Coordinator Responsible for implementing school's plan for release of students to parents/guardians from relocation site; takes necessary documents to relocation site.
-Logistics Chief Estimates logistical needs; gets personnel, facilities (relocation sites), services, and materials to support operations.
+Student Release Coordinator Responsible for implementing school's plan for release of students to parents/guardians from relocation site; takes necessary Logistics Chief documents to relocation site.
+Logistics Chief Estimates logistical needs; gets personnel, facilities (relocation Communications sites), services, and materials to support operations.
 Communications Responsible for emergency communications systems and equipment; may act as lead or hub for internal communications response.
-Transportation Responsible for arranging transportation for emergency relocations and early dismissal of school; keeps current contact Diam'r Ch'r C list of transportation providers.
+Transportation Responsible for arranging transportation for emergency Transportation relocations and early dismissal of school; keeps current contact list of transportation providers.
 Planning Chief Assists in assessing emergencies; establishes priorities, identifies issues and prepares an action plan with incident commander.
-Financial/Decordscening Financial/Recordkeeping Manages financial aspects of an emergency; compiles record of expenditures; tracks injuries and lost or damaged property; coordinates with district for insurance; initiates business recovery efforts. recovery errores.
+Financial/Recordkeeping Manages financial aspects of an emergency; compiles record of expenditures; tracks injuries and lost or damaged property; coordinates with district for insurance; initiates business recovery efforts.